 A mini cookie cutter makes it easier to cut vent holes in the top crust of the pie, but if you don't have one, you can just cut diamonds or even plain slits in the top crust.

-- 2 prepared pie crusts - I always buy these in the dairy case pre-made.
+- 2 prepared pie crusts - I always buy pie dough in the dairy case pre-made.
 I am normally a make-it-from-scratch kind of girl, but on Thanksgiving, there's so much to do already, without making homemade pastry dough.
 I have gotten the store brand and the Pillsbury, and both come out very nicely.

 - 2 cans cherry pie filling - I have used both the regular and the lower sugar.
 These days I use either 2 cans of regular or one of each.
 Two cans of lower sugar with Splenda makes the pie come out tasting odd.
 Also, try to find cherry pie filling that has extra cherries and fewer juices/syrup.
 If you look, you can usually find some labeled "30% more cherries!" or something like that.
 Go for that stuff; it's better.

 - Granulated white sugar

-How to make an easy cherry pie
+How to make this easy homemade cherry pie recipe

 - Preheat the oven to 425ºF.